-B. Time allowed to provide verification/ failure to provide.
-An individual who claims protection against adverse action based on an incident or incidents of actual or threatened domestic violence, dating violence or stalking, and who is requested by the Authority to provide verification, must provide such verification within 14 business days (i.e., 14 calendar days, excluding Saturdays, Sundays, and federally-recognized holidays) after receipt of the request for verification.
-The Authority may grant an extension during which no adverse action can be taken.
-Failure to provide verification, in proper form within such time will result in loss of protection under VAWA and this policy against a proposed adverse action.

-C. Acceptance of Verbal Statement.
-The Authority may, with respect to any specific case, waive the above stated requirements for verification and provide the benefits of this policy based on the victim's statement or other corroborating evidence.
-Such waiver may be granted in the sole discretion of the Executive Director or his/her designee and generally in such cases where the Authority is otherwise aware of the abused and encouraged the victim to request VAWA protections.
+- B. Time Allowed to Provide Verification/Failure to Provide.
+An individual who claims protection against adverse action based on an incident or incidents of actual or threatened domestic violence, dating violence, sexual assault or stalking, and who is requested by HAGC to provide verification, must provide such verification within fourteen (14) business days (i.e., fourteen (14) calendar days, excluding Saturdays, Sundays, and federally recognized holidays) after receipt of the request for verification.
+HAGC may grant an extension during which no adverse action can be taken.
+Failure to provide verification in proper form within such time will result in loss of protection under VAWA and this Policy against a proposed adverse action. - C. Acceptance of Verbal Statement.
+HAGC may, with respect to any specific case, waive the above stated requirements for verification and provide the benefits of this Policy based on the victim's statement or other corroborating evidence.
+Such waiver may be granted in the sole discretion of the Executive Director, or designee, and generally in such cases where HAGC is otherwise aware of the abuse and encouraged the victim to request VAWA protections.
 Any such waiver must be in writing.
-Waiver in a particular instance or instances shall not operate as precedent for, or create any right to, waiver in any other case or cases, regardless of similarity in circumstances.

-D. Request for Third-Party Documentation of Victim Status

-The Authority will request third-party documentation of victim status if more than one applicant or tenant provides documentation to show they are victims of domestic violence, dating violence, sexual assault or stalk and in the information in one person's documentation conflicts with the information in another person documentation or submitted documentation contains information that conflicts with existing information already available to the Authority.
-When eviction or terminating one household member, the Authority shall follow family break up polices and the Authority's Grievance Procedures Policy.
+Waiver in a particular instance or instances shall not operate as precedent for, or create any right to, waiver in any other case or cases, regardless of similarity in circumstances. - D. Request for Third-Party Documentation of Victim Status.
+HAGC will request third-party documentation of victim status if more than one applicant or tenant provides documentation to show they are victims of domestic violence, dating violence, sexual assault or stalking and the information in one person's documentation conflicts with the information in another person's documentation or submitted documentation contains information that conflicts with existing information already available to HAGC.
+When evicting or terminating one household member, HAGC shall follow family break up polices and the HAGC's Grievance Policy.

 VII.
-Confidentiality
+Confidentiality:

-A. Right of confidentiality.
-All information (including the fact that an individual is a victim of domestic violence, dating violence or stalking) provided to the Authority in connection with a verification required of this policy or provided in lieu of such verification where a waiver of verification is granted, shall be retained by the receiving party in confidence and shall neither be entered in any shared database nor provided to any related entity, except where disclosure is: 1. requested or consented to by the individual in writing, or 2. required for use in eviction proceeding or in connection with termination of assistance, as permitted in VAWA, or 3. otherwise required by applicable law.
-The Authority will take reasonable precautions to avoid inadvertent disclosures via mail or voicemail and conduct the exchange of confidential information in person with the victim.
+A. Right of Confidentiality.
+All information (including the fact that an individual is a victim of domestic violence, dating violence, sexual assault or stalking) provided to HAGC in connection with a verification required by this Policy or provided in lieu of such verification where a waiver of verification is granted, shall be retained by the receiving party in confidence and shall neither be entered in any shared database nor provided to any related entity, except where disclosure is: 1. requested or consented to by the individual in writing; or 2. required for use in eviction proceedings or in connection with termination of assistance, as permitted under VAWA; or 3. otherwise required by applicable law.
+HAGC will take reasonable precautions to avoid inadvertent disclosures via mail or voicemail and conduct the exchange of confidential information in person with the victim.
 All VAWA correspondence shall be secured to maintain confidentiality separate from the tenant file.

 B. Notification of Rights.
-The Authority shall provide notice of Occupancy Rights (HUD 5380) and the Certification of Domestic Violence Form (HUD 5382) at the following times: To applicants with denial of assistance; At move in; With notice of eviction or termination of assistance; To each household during the annual recertification; any other time when HUD-5382 is supplied.
+HAGC shall provide notice of Occupancy Rights (HUD 5380) and the Certification of Domestic Violence Form (HUD 5382) at the following times: To applicants with denial of assistance; At move in; With notice of eviction or termination of assistance; To each household during the annual recertification; any other time when HUD-5382 is supplied.

 VIII.
-Court Orders/Family Break-up
+Court Orders/Family Break-up:

 A. Court orders.
-It is the Authority's policy to honor orders entered by courts of competent jurisdiction affecting individuals assisted by the Authority.
+It is HAGC's policy to honor orders entered by courts of competent jurisdiction affecting individuals assisted by HAGC.
 This includes cooperating with law enforcement authorities to enforce civil protection orders issued for the protection of victims and addressing the distribution of personal property among household members in cases where a family breaks up.

-X. Relationships with Service Providers
+IX.
+Relationships with Service Providers: